brineylab/abutils/docs/source/index.rst

 ====================================================================

-With technical breakthroughs in the throughput and read-length of next-generation sequencing platforms, adaptive immune receptor repertoire sequencing is invaluable for detailed characterization of the immune response to infection and immunization.
-Accordingly, there is a need for open, scalable software for the genetic analysis of adaptive immune receptor data at repertoire scale.
+Antibody repertoire sequencing is an increasingly important tool for detailed characterization of the immune response to infection and immunization.
+We built abutils to provide a cohesive set of tools designed for the specific challenges inherent in working with antibody repertoire data.

-We built ``abutils`` to provide a cohesive set of tools that address the specific challenges inherent in working with adaptive immune receptor repertoire data.
-The components in ``abutils`` were designed to be flexible: equally at home when used used interactively (in a Jupyter Notebook, for example) or when integrated into more complex programs or pipelines (such as abstar_, which is capable of annotating billions of adaptive immune receptor sequences).
+The components in abutils were designed to be flexible: equally at home when used used interactively (in a Jupyter Notebook, for example) or when integrated into more complex programs and/or pipelines (such as abstar_, which is capable of annotating billions of antibody sequences).

 core models
 -----------